rishidesh6/rishidesh6/README.md

 - 💬 Ask me about **Python and Basketball**

-- ⚡ Fun fact **My favorite sport is basketball and I am a diehard fan of the Golden Gate Warriors!**
+- ⚡ Fun fact **My favorite sport is basketball and I am a diehard fan of the Golden State Warriors!**

 <!--<h3 align="left">Connect with me:</h3>
 <p align="left">